 It is up to the individual discretion of each judge.
 In general, it is not permitted.
 The judges feel it is important that jurors focus their attention on witnesses and information rather than on taking notes.

 Deferment is not always a possibility, but we try to accommodate your busy schedules as much as we can.
-To request a deferment, you should contact the Jury Coordinator at 785-832-5213.
+To request a deferment, you should complete the appropriate section of the juror questionnaire.
+You will receive a letter from the court with either your new service dates or a denial of your request within four weeks of making the request.

 Judicial ethics prohibit judges from speaking directly with parties about their cases.

 Jurors must be randomly selected and summoned to be able to serve on a jury.
 You cannot volunteer for service.
-In Douglas County, jurors are randomly selected from a combined list of registered voters and drivers license holders.
+In Douglas County, jurors are randomly selected from a list of people with Douglas County addresses provided by the Kansas DMV.

 If you are charged with a misdemeanor traffic offense, you must appear in court.
 Seat belt violations do not require a court appearance, even though they are often marked as misdemeanors on the tickets.
 If you were charged with no proof of insurance, but you had insurance at the time of the stop, you should contact the DA's office at 785-832-5321 in advance of your court date to provide them with your insurance information.
 They will then let you know if you need to appear in court or not.